LANSING, Mich. – Gov. Gretchen Whitmer reopened bars, restaurants and retail in 32 counties in Northern Michigan.

 Michigan counties reopening

-Here are the exact locations affected by Whitmer’s reopening announcement.
+Here are the exact locations affected by Whitmer’s reopening announcement, in terms of bars and restaurants reopening.

 The first region is the Upper Peninsula, which includes: